jeevgeo99/autocert-automatedCertificate/README.md

 4) Copy the provided Apps Script into the linked Sheet.
 5) Set up a trigger to run the script on form submission (onFormSubmit).
 6) Certificates are generated and emailed automatically!

+💡 Notes

+* Make sure the Google Slides template placeholders match exactly with the keys used in the script.
+* Ensure your Gmail account has permission to send emails via Apps Script.
+* Fully customizable for any event or organization.

+📬 Credits

+Created by Jeevan for District 91 Toastmasters to simplify certificate generation and improve participant experience.